fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 * 3rd left thumb-key: one-shot Alt
 * 3rd right thumb-key: duplicate Del (one-handed Delete in GUI apps)

 Enter is deliberately not on a thumb key to avoid pressing it accidentally when switching layers.
-Backspace and Delete are quicker and more comfortable to hit repeatedly with one of the strong fingers on the Fn layer.
+This avoids accidents with shell commands and embarrassment when instant-messaging.
+Backspace and Delete are quicker and more comfortable to hit repeatedly with one of the strong fingers on the Fn layer where they also have normal key-repeat on hold.
 However, a one-handed duplicate Del key is available on an optional 3rd thumb key.

 # QMK hacks